open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

     .SetExemplarFilter(new TraceBasedExemplarFilter())
     .Build();
 ```

-> **Note**
-> As of today, there is no separate toggle for enable/disable Exemplar
-feature.
-It can be turned off by using `AlwaysOffExemplarFilter`.

 If the built-in `ExemplarFilter`s are not meeting the needs, one may author
 custom `ExemplarFilter` as shown